Assessments Administered & Placement Process

 More information about the Kindergarten CogAT Screener Test in ISD:

-• Students take three untimed subtests that take about 10 to 15 minutes each: Picture Analogies, Number Analogies and Figure Matrices.
+- Students take three untimed subtests that take 10 to 15 minutes each: Picture Analogies, Number Analogies, and Figure Matrices.

 Cognitive Abilities Test (CogAT)

 The CogAT is a test of reasoning skills.
-It’s not like a spelling or a math test where if you know the words or the facts you can get 100%.
+It’s not like a spelling or a math test where if you know the words or the facts, you can get 100%.
 There is no defined curriculum for the CogAT.
-It is a norm referenced test and the national average is the 50th percentile.
+It is a norm-referenced test; the national average is the 50th percentile.
 To identify students for the Highly Capable program, the Issaquah School District administers advanced versions of the CogAT.

 More information about the second grade CogAT Screener Test in ISD:

-• The test measures learned reasoning abilities developed though in-school and out-of-school experiences.
-The Verbal Battery assesses students' abilities to use search, retrieval and comparison processes that are essential for verbal reasoning.
+- The test measures learned reasoning abilities developed through in-school and out-of-school experiences.
+The Verbal Battery assesses students' abilities to use search, retrieval, and comparison processes that are essential for verbal reasoning.
 The Quantitative Battery assesses students' abilities to reason about patterns and relationships using concepts that are essential to quantitative thinking.
-The Nonverbal Battery assesses the students' abilities to reason with somewhat more novel questions that use spatial and figural content.
+The Nonverbal Battery assesses the students' reasoning abilities with more novel questions that use spatial and figural content.

-• The tests are timed.
-Each battery takes 30 minutes and is made up of three 10 minute subtests.
+- The tests are timed.
+Each battery takes 30 minutes and consists of three 10-minute subtests.

 Torrance Test of Creative Thinking (TTCT) (Figural)

-The Torrance Test of Creative Thinking (TTCT) is used for identification of the creatively gifted and as a part of gifted matrices in states and districts in the USA, especially in multicultural settings, and for special populations around the world.
-The Figural TTCT: Thinking Creatively with Pictures is appropriate at all levels, kindergarten through adult.
+The Torrance Test of Creative Thinking (TTCT) is used for the identification of the creatively gifted and as a part of gifted matrices in states and districts in the USA, especially in multicultural settings and for special populations around the world.
+The Figural TTCT: Thinking Creatively with Pictures is appropriate at all levels, from kindergarten through adulthood.
 It uses three picture-based exercises to assess five mental characteristics:

-The version administered in the Issaquah School District consists of three 10 minute sections.
+The version administered in the Issaquah School District consists of three 10-minute sections.
 The test is sent to the testing company for scoring.
-It is a norm referenced test and the national average is the 50th percentile.
+It is a norm-referenced test; the national average is the 50th percentile.
 For more information about the TTCT, visit: https://www.ststesting.com/gift/

 More information about the TTCT Test in ISD: